teahkm/thesis_code/src/README.md

 This folder contains the code that produces the figures in the thesis.

 ## Disclaimer
-The files `paley.tex` and `flip_test_hadamard.m` are copies of files from th [CI library](https://github.com/vegarant/cilib) by Vegard Antun, modified to fit the use in this thesis.
+The files `paley.tex` and `flip_test_hadamard.m` are copies of files from the [CI library](https://github.com/vegarant/cilib) by Vegard Antun, modified to fit the use in the thesis.
 ## Figures

 The following is a list of which scripts produce which figures: